JubileeHands-On/TheDailySimile/README.md

 ### The Daily Simile/Hellow Hands-On Jubilee/Lastly Living Concerns/Found Feeling Never I..
 ## So Phantom/Means Meaning of Lie..
 ## Ash : Due Lie
-# Phantom : An Epic of Lie
+# Phantom : An Epic on Lie
 ## Phantom : Truth as in the Epic of Lie